 Key features of NEMO include:

-NEMO's source code and documentation are available on the NEMO website.
-The tool is available free-of-charge for use in command line mode, and licensed LEAP users can use it with LEAP.
+NEMO's source code and documentation are available on the NEMO website, including a list of the most recent changes.
+The tool is available free-of-charge for use in command line mode, and licensed LEAP users can use it with LEAP at no extra charge.
 The documentation explains how to obtain and install NEMO in different configurations, but for LEAP users, the easiest (and recommended) way to set up NEMO is with the NEMO Windows installer available here.